 #1 Lonely Planet China – Recommended

 Any list of guide books would be incomplete without the Lonely Planet China.
+This guide is part of a larger series that includes travel guides for other Asian destinations such as Beijing and Shanghai, offering comprehensive travel resources for exploring various corners of the continent.
 There’s a reason for this, though:

 They are just that good.

-• Who is This China Travel Guide?
+• Who is this for?
 The Lonely Planet China is suited for budget backpackers who are wanderers.
 They don’t know where they will be next week so they rely on this book to figure that out.

 • Pros: Incredible attention to detail, 190 maps as well as language guides in languages including Mandarin, Cantonese, Tibetan, Uyghur and Portuguese.